Ryan Jeffers Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective eight K/9, the fifth-worst in the league.
+- The 8.1 strikeouts per nine innings compiled by the Tigers pitching staff ranks 26th in the league.

-- Tigers pitchers combine to rank 20th in baseball in home runs allowed (83 total, 1.3 per game).
+- Tigers pitchers combine to rank 20th in baseball in home runs surrendered (85 total, 1.3 per game).

-- The left-hander's last appearance came on Saturday against the Arizona Diamondbacks, when he threw five innings, surrendering five earned runs while giving up six hits.
+- The left-hander last appeared in relief on Sunday, when he tossed 4 1/3 innings against the Arizona Diamondbacks, allowing two earned runs while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.